-- The Service will use structured cleaning schedules to ensure that all cleaning is carried out regularly and thoroughly. - To minimise our staff and children's exposure to infectious diseases or viruses such as coronavirus (COVID-19) our Service will adhere to all recommended guidelines from the Australian Health Protection Principal Committee (AHPPC) and the National Health and Medical Research Council (NHMRC). - High touch surfaces will be cleaned and disinfected at least twice daily - Educators will clean the Service at the end of each day and throughout the day as needed - Accidents and spills will be cleaned up as quickly as possible to ensure that the Service always maintains a high level of cleanliness, hygiene, and safety.
+- The Service will use structured cleaning schedules to ensure that all cleaning is carried out regularly and thoroughly. - High touch surfaces will be cleaned and disinfected regularly. - The Service will be cleaned at the end of each day and throughout the day as needed. - Accidents and spills will be cleaned up as quickly as possible to ensure that the Service always maintains a high level of cleanliness, hygiene, and safety.